 That email address, a consumer’s most coveted online detail, could be secured by giving away free white papers, free website subscriptions, and sometimes just by asking for it.
 Businesses of every niche followed the strategies of the publishing industry by creating their own white papers and website subscriptions.
 The email list has been, for some time, the meal ticket that pays for all the content people are working so hard to produce, but were having a hard time getting paid for.

-So when we started suggesting that they start adding social media buttons to email, there was bewilderment.
-After spending all that time creating email lists, why would we want to send customers away?
+So, when we started suggesting that they start adding social media buttons to email, there was bewilderment.
+After spending all of that time creating email lists, why would we want to send customers away?

 My simple answer?
 If a customer wants your content, or they want to connect with you, they’ll do it in whatever way is most convenient for them.

 Order a BuzzAudit and take the first step toward running a more visible, personable, and buzzworthy business with a good professional blog.

 By adding social media buttons to your email template, you’re inviting them to join your other lists: your Twitter list and your Facebook list.
 If they join both, then not only do you have them on your email list, but you have them on two other lists.
 If they happen to unsubscribe from email, then you haven’t lost them.